Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Adapt-BaSeS: Adaptive Basis Selection and Specification

-Our method requires tuning three parameters: (1) the number of partitions $K$; (2) the prior rate parameter $\lambda$ for the number of basis functions to be used within each partition; and (3) the prior distribution for the partition-specific bandwidths $\boldsymbol\epsilon=\{\epsilon_k\}_{k=1}^K$.
-Selecting a small value of $K$ may not be adequate for approximating nonstationary spatial processes because there may be several heterogeneous subregions within the spatial domain.
-On the other hand, selecting a large value of $K$ may result in many partitions with a small number of observations $N_k$.
-In our simulation study, we compare the performance of our method with various choices of $K$.
 For the partition-specific bandwidths, we specify a uniform prior $\epsilon_k\sim\text{Unif}(\alpha,\beta)$ to allow for control over the range of possible values $\epsilon_k$ can take on.
 For $\mathcal D=[0,5]^2$, a sensitivity analysis suggests that $\alpha=0.01$ and $\beta=3$ provides a suitable range of values for $\epsilon_k$ to accommodate both smooth and rough partitions.
 A truncated Poisson distribution with prior rate parameter $\lambda$ is used for the number of basis functions for each partition.
 A sensitivity analysis suggests that results are relatively insensitive to choices of $\lambda$ in the range 5-20 so we choose $\lambda=5$ to promote parsimony and computational efficiency.
 We set the priors for $\bm\beta$ and $\tau_k^2$ following \citep{hughes2013dimension}: $\boldsymbol\beta\sim\mathcal N(\boldsymbol 0,100\mathcal I)$ and $\tau_k^2\sim\mathsf{IG}(0.5,2000)$.
 The latter prior is desirable because it corresponds to the prior belief that the fixed effects are sufficient for explaining the data.
 For the global basis function matrix $\boldsymbol H$, we use three layers of nested bisquare basis functions \citep{sengupta2016predictive}.